LabanMutua/LabanMutua/README.md

 # Laban Mutua
+## Statistician | Data Analyst | Business Analyst

-I am Laban from Kenya, a statistician and data analyst with 2 years of experience in data manipulation and analysis.
+I am Laban from Kenya, a statistician and data|business analyst with 2 years of experience in data manipulation and analysis.
 I am continually expanding my knowledge, through practice and training, in this rapidly growing field.
 I possess data analysis expertise in Python, SQL, Microsoft Excel, and Power BI.

 ## Skills and Tools
 - 🐍Python